franklinscudder/FrainBuck/README.md

 Credit and License
 ====================
 Relesed under the MIT software license.
 Feel free to adapt and distribute with acknowledgment.
-The demo source files here were all written by Daniel B. Cristofani at http://brainfuck.org/ .
+The demo source files here were all written by Daniel B. Cristofani at http://brainfuck.org/, except for mandlebrot.b which was written by Erik Bosman at https://copy.sh/brainfuck/.